Master Nonverbal Communication: Top 10 Types

 9. Physiology

 Physiology refers to changes in the body like sweating, blinking rapidly, heavy breathing, or a dry mouth.
-These are nearly impossible to control intentionally.
+These nonverbal communication examples are nearly impossible to control intentionally.

 10. Appearance

 Your appearance is, well, how you look.
 It’s clearly something people notice immediately.
-Your hair and clothing choices - rightly or wrongly - all garner snap judgments.
+Your hair and clothing choices — for better or worse — all garner snap judgments.

 Nonverbal communication figures strongly into our daily lives.
 Nonverbal communication happens whether we want it to or not.
 Developing an awareness for nonverbal cues goes a long way towards understanding what the person across from you is actually feeling.

 At the same time, having more control over the nonverbal cues we’re sending can help us to better define how we come across to others.
 Not all nonverbal communication can be controlled, but some can absolutely be studied and optimized.
-Either way, understanding it’s key aspects is a first step in gaining control over the conscious elements and learning how to mitigate the subconscious ones.
+Either way, understanding the key aspects of the nonverbal communication examples above is a first step in gaining control over the conscious elements and learning how to mitigate the subconscious ones.

 Recommended reading: